 How Often Should You Use Sea Salt On Your Dreads?

 Because of sea salt’s osmotic effect on hair strands, using a lot of it might dry up your hair.
-However, employing just enough of it will speed up the knotting process on your young dreadlocks.
+However, adding just enough of it will speed up the knotting process on your young dreadlocks.
 But how frequently should you use it?
 It is recommended that you use it once every seven days.

 Start by spraying sea salt on newly developing roots or loose hair.
 If you don’t wash them daily, spray sea salt on your dreads first.
 But avoid leaving it on for days or all night because this may harm your locs.